About Texas Water Development Board

 Loans from the DWSRF finance all costs associated with the planning, design and construction of projects to upgrade or replace water supply infrastructure, to correct exceedances of SDWA health standards, to consolidate water supplies and to purchase capacity in water system.
 Funded in part by federal grant money, the DWSRF provides loans at interest rates lower than the market can offer to any eligible applicant.
 Initially, the DWSRF offers 20-year loans with a net long-term interest rate that is effectively 1.2 percent below the rate the borrower would receive on the open market at the time of closing.
 This 1.2 percent interest rate reduction equates to a savings of approximately $165,000 per $1 million borrowed during the life of a loan.

 Using the pre-design funding option, eligible loan recipients can pay for completing detailed planning and environmental studies with loan funds issued at closing.
 Funds for design, preparation of plans and specifications, and construction of the project are placed in escrow until needed.
 The interest rate is locked in at closing.

-A six-member Board of Directors appointed to six-year staggered terms by the Governor meets monthly, usually on the third Wednesday of the month in Austin.
+A three-member Board appointed by the Governor meets monthly in Austin.
 The Board considers loan applications from eligible applicants, awards grants for water-related research and planning, and conducts other TWDB business, such as approving the State Water Plan.

 The Texas Water Development Board’s history reaches back into the early part of the twentieth century and tracks the climate and culture of the state.
 Listed below are a few significant events in the evolution of the agency.